 If I choose not to take financial aid, or if my financial aid is not enough to cover all of my fees, is there a payment plan available?

-Yes – Check the Bursar website for payment information.
+Yes, check the Bursar website for payment information.

-Does grant money have to be re-paid?
+Does grant money have to be repaid?

-Does PNC offer any scholarships?
+Does Purdue North Central offer any scholarships?